 EasyJet offers you the possibility to contact them by e-mail, however their preferred contact channels are phone, chat and their online contact formular.
-Because of this, you might experience response times up to 28 days.
+Because of this, you might experience slow response times as the wait can be up to 28 days.
 You can write an email to EasyJet if you have recently traveled with EasyJet and you would like to complain.
 You can send an email to EasyJet informing them of your situation, where you should enter your full name, your travel date and your booking reference.

 - E-mail: customer.support@easyJet.com

 You can expect a response time on your emails up to 28 days.

 Another option to contact EasyJet, is to use their contact formular that can be found on their website.
 This contact formular can be used for genereal questions and other topics.
 The formular ensures that you will provide EasyJet with the information needed in order for them to help with your question.
 You can use the contact formular if the subject is concerning feedback, insurance claim, delayed bags or other general inquiries.